edunford/eve_selection/README.md

 ## Auxiliary Targets

 - Examine the association between group size and cohesion.
 Are there patterns or trends that are ubiquitous across groups of a certain size?
 That is, groups of a certain size may be required to delegate and formalize.

+## Renewed Focus on Alliances
+Qualitatively, alliance is where the story is at.
+The goal is to examine the selectivity of alliances and the groups that compose them, focusing on NULL space alliances that must mobilize when their territory is being attacked.

+Questions:
+- Does selection predict mobilization (that is, individuals coming online and defending territory when it is challenged)?
+- Does selection predict how groups work together?
+Is there mixing of different groups or do groups remain factional?
+- How are resources shared in an alliance?
+Does a more stringent selection process make alliances more willing to pool resources?